GusEscanda/Show1st/README.md

 # Show1st

+### Work in progress.

-Full configurable web site for a small company based on django
+Full configurable web site for a small company based on django.